-The Police Department has a critical need for a Vehicle Storage Facility with ample space for large specialty vehicles equipped with sensitive equipment.
+In addition, the Police Department has identified a need for a Vehicle Storage Facility with ample space for large specialty vehicles equipped with sensitive equipment.
 These vehicles are currently being stored without cover causing them to be adversely affected by environmental conditions.
-A separate vehicle storage warehouse would accommodate this need as well as additional space provided in any future new or renovation/expansion facility.
+A separate lease space for vehicle storage may accommodate this need or additional space could be provided in any future new or renovation/expansion facility.